 There are multiple software systems at varying abstraction levels that blend together into one symphony of software for autonomous aerial vehicles.
-Unfortunately, the team originally had no idea where to start.
-Research papers, YouTube videos, and other internet resources provided a starting point.
-Several research papers implemented custom quadcopter flight controller software and, after studying them, the team made an attempt to create a flight controller by implementing an Estimated Kalman Filter, PID Controllers, and various other pieces of software all on an ATMega 2560 with an off-the-shelf IMU.
-Starting out, this proved to be especially difficult with the team's lack of general familiarity with such high level concepts.
+The team built upon last year's experiences as well as online resources to make progress for this year.
+Several research papers described custom quadcopter flight controller software and, after studying them, the team made an attempt to create a flight controller by implementing an Estimated Kalman Filter, PID Controllers, and various other pieces of software all on an ATMega 2560 with an off-the-shelf IMU.
+Starting out, this proved to be especially difficult with the young team's lack of general familiarity with such high level concepts.

 As it turns out, however, there is a sprawling, wonderful world of pre-made flight controllers and open source firmwares for flight controllers.
 ArduPilot is the de-facto standard for autopilot firmwares.
 It is open source, and offers proven solutions utilizing all of the above pieces of math and control theory that were previously researched in one package.
 ArduPilot was then paired with the wonderful open source flight controller hardware project by PX4, the PixHawk.
 These two created a robust guidance and navigation framework that could expand upon the team's indoor flight advances utilizing machine learning and optical flow techniques.
-The UP Board is connected to the PixHawk flight controller over USB and sends an angle as a quaternion for the vehicle to perform.
+The Jetson TX2 Development Board is connected to the PixHawk flight controller over USB and sends an angle as a quaternion for the vehicle to perform.
 Underlying PID loops running in ArduPilot ensure that the copter actually achieves the desired attitude using the built-in IMU on the flight control board as feedback.
 This, combined with an optical flow algorithm to measure relative ground velocity, allows us to achieve relatively stable indoor autonomous flight.